Last updated on January 12th, 2023 at 10:13 am

 45. Why are you planning to spend a period of time abroad?

-Well, I intend to continue my studies in Australia for a variety of reasons.
+Well, I intend to continue my studies in London for a variety of reasons.
 First, I want to get a Master’s in electrical engineering in order to learn more about my major and become a specialist in my field.
-In addition, if I do get a degree from an Australian university, I will have more options, more choices for my future．
+In addition, if I do get a degree from a university, I will have more options for permanent residence in London, and more choices for my future．

 46. How have your family and friends supported you in this?